igorlfs/nvim-dap-view/docs/src/routes/home/+page.md

 ### Console view

 You can also interact with the console (terminal), which is also provided by `nvim-dap`.
 By default, the console has its own window, but it can be configured to be shown with the other views.
 See details on the [config](configuration) page.

-The console's default height is resized to match your `nvim-dap-view` configuration.
-You can also either completely [hide](hide-terminal) it (if it's not being used at all, which is the case for some debug adapters) or hide it only during session initialization (which is nice when debugging tests, for instance).
+It's also possible to completely [hide](hide-terminal) the terminal (if it's not being used at all, which is the case for some debug adapters).

 ### Custom views